lambe-lang/specification/README.md

 }

 impl Applicative Option {
-    def pure a = Option a
+    def pure a = Some a
     def (<*>) f = f fold { None } { a fmap _.v }
 }